allu0786ansari/Qubo_Analysis/README.md

 - **Constraint encoding** — constraints are converted to quadratic penalty terms added to the objective, penalizing infeasible solutions while leaving feasible ones unaffected.
 - **Ising equivalence** — via the substitution xᵢ = (1 + sᵢ)/2 with sᵢ ∈ {−1, +1}, any QUBO maps to an Ising Hamiltonian, enabling execution on quantum annealing hardware.

-### Penalty-Based Constraint Handling

-For a constraint such as `x₁ + x₂ ≤ 1`, the corresponding quadratic penalty `P·x₁x₂` (with sufficiently large P) is added to the objective.
-This transforms a constrained problem into a fully unconstrained QUBO model.

----

 ## Molecular Docking and QUBO Encoding

 ### Problem Setup